 Repertoire and musicianship

-Royal Conservatory of Music publications, well chosen, wide-ranging pieces
+Royal Conservatory of Music publications: Well chosen, wide-ranging classical guitar songs

 Each Level has a repertoire List from which a student chooses.
 These Lists are pretty long and contain many a classical guitar gem and, taken together with the fact that there are 10 Levels, there are quite a lot of pieces to choose from!
 And you don’t have to be a student necessarily to get your hands on these repertoire publications.
 They are freely available online.